UMM-CSci-4453/Lab-3/README.md

 black          |snakes             |    21|Katya  | a
 black          |cats               |     2|Zet    | c

 The attribute `bonus` is non-prime.
 Let me reiterate what the means:  There is no candidate key containing the attribute `bonus`.
 To see why this is so, consider potential candidate keys containing `bonus`.
 We can immediately rule out any set of attributes with `name` or `number`:  They are candidate keys in their own right so any set containing **more** attributes has superfluous information.
-So... let's consider potential candidates keys containing `bonus` but not containing `number` or `name`:
+So let's consider potential candidates keys containing `bonus` but not containing `number` or `name`:

 set of attributes | discussion
 ------------------|--------------
-`{bonus, color}`  | Not even a super key:  first two records share the same values for bonus and color `{bonus, animal}` | Not even a super key:  records two and three share the same values for bonus and animal `{bonus,animal,color}`| This **is** a super key... but not a candidate key.
-The attribute `bonus` is redundant-- dropping it produces a candidate super key.
+`{bonus, color}`  | Not even a super key:  first two records share the same values for `bonus` and `color` `{bonus, animal}` | Not even a super key:  records two and three share the same values for `bonus` and `animal` `{bonus,animal,color}`| This **is** a super key… but not a candidate key.
+The attribute `bonus` is redundant – dropping it produces a candidate super key.

 The opposite of a non-prime attributes is a **prime-attribute**.
 A prime-attribute occurs in at least one candidate key.

 We are now ready for the icing on the cake:  A **primary key** is a candidate key that is considered to be the most-est special-est of all the candidate keys.
 You get to decide what that means.
 The other candidate keys can be called **alternate keys**.

 I *think* the idea is that the primary key seldom (if ever) gets changed.
-Many databases have mechanisms for making it easy to guarantee that a table has a primary key (that's what NOT NULL AUTO_INCREMENT is for)
+Many databases have mechanisms for making it easy to guarantee that a table has a primary key (that's what NOT NULL AUTO_INCREMENT is for).

 A **partial dependency** occurs when a *non-prime* attribute is functionally dependent on part of some *candidate key*.
 (We will need this definition to explain some things below).
 This is a very *specific* definition.
-We are not looking at the relation ship between any two generic sets of attributes-- we are very specifically looking at *candidate keys* and their relationship with *non-prime attributes*
+We are not looking at the relationship between any two generic sets of attributes – we are very specifically looking at *candidate keys* and their relationship with *non-prime attributes*.

 ## The Normal Forms